UI-Norman/MultiAgent-Financial-Sysem/README.md

 ### 2. Hybrid Search
 Combines dense (semantic) and sparse (keyword-based) retrieval to deliver more accurate and context-aware results.
 Implements this core functionality in a clean and efficient manner for optimal information retrieval.
+### 3. Reindexing
+Integrates an automated reindexing functionality that updates the vector and keyword stores whenever new data is added or modified.
+This ensures the RAG system always retrieves from the most current and consistent knowledge base.